DVA Psychologist

 PTSD, depression, and anxiety

-As the mental health conditions most commonly associated with military service, a therapist who specialises in working with veterans will be well positioned to help recognise and manage these conditions.
+As the mental health conditions most commonly associated with military service, a therapist who specialises in working with veterans will be well-positioned to help recognise and manage these conditions.

 Why veterans choose Brendon Wright Psychology

-Qualified
+Qualified clinical psychologist

 I hold a Masters of Clinical Psychology as well as an Honours Degree in Psychological Science.
 I'm also registered with the Australian Health Practitioner Regulation Agency (AHPRA), so you can have confidence that I'm always operating within evidence-based frameworks.

-I have a background in the Royal Australian Air Force, giving me a deep understanding of the struggles and transitions that come as part of a military career.
+I have a background in the Royal Australian Air Force, giving me a deep understanding of the struggles and transitions that come as part of a military life.
 I am dedicated to helping ex-military personnel improve their well-being and have experience in a range of therapy approaches that can help achieve this.

 Especially if you've never sought treatment before, the process of coming to a psychologist can be pretty daunting.
 I pride myself on creating a flexible and understanding environment that gives you time to tell your own story and navigate your own challenges with plenty of support along the way.

 I've had both extensive training and extensive experience across a truly diverse range of mental health care services.
 From private practice to working in prison mental health services, I'm extremely well prepared to handle a whole variety of mental health support challenges.
-No matter how simple or complex, I'm Brendon Wright and I'm here to help.
+No matter how simple or complex, I'm Brendon Wright, and I'm here to help.

 FAQs

 If you're a current full-time serving member of the Australian Defence Force or a former full-time serving member, you are likely to be eligible for support through the DVA.
-Family members of these veterans are also – in many cases – eligible.
+Family members of these veterans are also, in many cases, eligible.
 Veteran Gold Card Holders, as well as White Card Holders (for certain conditions), are eligible: your psychologist will be able to let you know if you meet the criteria.

 Your first session can be daunting – especially if you've never seen a mental health professional before.
 Our first session will cover an initial assessment to see if we're a good match: we can talk through the challenges you're experiencing and any goals you've got for our sessions.
 It's also okay not to have any goals just yet!
 I'll guide you through, so don't feel pressured to prepare more than you're willing to.